Inside: Are food rules ruling your life? Here’s how to have a healthier mindset and legalize foods (all of them!) so you can feel more at peace.

-Dietitian Rebecca Scritchfield has dedicated her career to helping people break up with dieting and be kind to their bodies, and she shares a roadmap for doing that in her new book, Body Kindness: Transform Your Health From the Inside Out–and Never Say Diet Again.
-I’m so pleased to share an excerpt here on a topic that’s so important in our world of click-bait social media headlines about “toxic” and “clean” foods.
-If food rules are making you miserable, here’s how to have a healthier mindset.
+Dietitian Rebecca Scritchfield has dedicated her career to helping people break up with dieting and food rules–and be kind to their bodies.
+This is an excerpt from her book Body Kindness: Transform Your Health From the Inside Out–and Never Say Diet Again.

 How to Legalize ALL Food

 We all know it’s important to eat healthful foods.
 However, healthful eating patterns are not perfect eating rules.
 Free yourself from jail and fire the “food police”—you have the keys.

 Believe no food is morally good or bad